BMus - Liceu Conservatory, Barcelona (SPAIN)

 LANGUAGES: Spanish, English, Catalan

 Claudia Valetta, born in Barcelona, started her music studies at the City Conservatory of her hometown where she finished her pre-college studies in piano and chamber music with honors.
-In 2010, she was awarded her Bachelor’s Degree in Piano Performance at the Liceu Conservatory in Barcelona where he had studied under the guidance of Stanislav Pochekin, achieving outstanding results.
+In 2010, she graduated with a Bachelor’s Degree in Piano Performance from the Liceu Conservatory in Barcelona, where she had studied under the guidance of Stanislav Pochekin, achieving outstanding results.
 Later, she continued her piano studies with Prof. Pochekin during 4 more years seeking the piano excellence and preparing recitals and piano competitions.

 Interested in expanding her musical training and seeking piano excellence, she received masterclasses from international renowned pianists and teachers such as Josep Colom and Albert Attenelle (Liceu Conservatory, Barcelona), Oxana Yablonskaya (Juilliard School), Mikhail Voskressensky (Tchaikovsky Conservatory in Moscow), Galina Egyazarova (Reina Sofía Music School in Madrid), Imre Rohman (Mozarteum University in Salzburg), István Gulyás (Liszt Academy in Budapest).
 Also interested in other musical disciplines, she pursued a choir and orchestra conduction course with Daniel Antolí.